martingerdin/student-kit/expectations.md

 # My expectations of you as the student
 - Complete a detailed project timeline with relevant dates based on the [generic timeline](project-timeline.md).
-- Arrange weekly or bi-weekly phone meetings.
+- Arrange weekly or bi-weekly phone meetings, with me or your co-supervisor(s).
 - Keep detailed meeting notes and make these accessible to me (for example as a markdown document in the project repository).
 - Submit on deadline.
-I don't expect the submission to be perfect or final but I expect it to be on time.
+I don't expect submissions to be perfect or final but I expect them to be on time.
-- If you for some reason cannot keep the deadline then make sure to inform me.
+- If you for some reason cannot keep the deadline then make sure to inform me and/or co-supervisor(s).
 - Respond to emails and messages on slack as soon as possible, but no later than 48 hours.
 - I manage every project as if it would result in a publication in a